Neighborhood Programs Division

 Another component of Code Enforcement is the Systematic Rental Property Inspection Program.
 This program provides for a biannual inspection of all rental properties located in the City of Little Rock.
 The purpose of this inspection is to insure that all rental units are maintained in a safe condition to meet Minimum Housing Code Standards.
 The Rental Inspection Program also provides an avenue for rental property owners to require tenants who damage their property to make repairs or provide financial compensation to cover the cost of repairs.

 This program provides employment opportunities for citizens living in their neighborhood association boundaries.
 The City of Little Rock contracts with participating neighborhood associations and nonprofit groups to cut weedlots in their own neighborhoods as well as City-wide.
-The City provides equipment, fuel and pays the participants for their work.
-Neighborhood Beautification provides summer employment for youth as well as fixed income citizens in addition to neighborhood associations and nonprofits.
+Neighborhood Beautification provides summer employment for youth as well as fixed-income citizens through their respective neighborhood associations.

 Demolition of Unsafe Residential Structures